Secure access to a key vault

 - Specific resource: An Azure role assigned for a specific resource applies to that resource.
 In this case, the resource is a specific key vault.

 There are several predefined roles.
 If a predefined role doesn't fit your needs, you can define your own role.
-For more information, see RBAC: Built-in roles.
+For more information, see Azure built-in roles.

 If a user has

 Contributor permissions to a key vault management plane, the user can grant themselves access to the data plane by setting a Key Vault access policy.
 You should tightly control who has